 Travel and subsistence

 Please remember to claim all expenses within three months of them being incurred using the form above.
 Receipts should be provided whenever practical and in all cases where an individual expense is over £5.
-Please note that if you are attending a TUC course, expenses will only be paid if that course is either TU Reps (stage 1), H&S (stage 1), ULR (stage 1), or mental wellbeing.
+Please note that if you are attending a TUC course, expenses will only be paid if that course is either TU reps (stage 1), health and safety (stage 1), ULR (stage 1), or mental well-being.

 5 mile rule

 Day subsistence rates are payable if you are more than five miles from your home or office, whichever is the lesser.